briancappello/flask-unchained/docs/tutorial/security.rst

    git status
    git commit -m 'install and configure security bundle'

- and move on to the meat of the application: :doc:`building_the_portfolio`.
+And move on to the meat of the application: :doc:`building_the_portfolio`.